+It’s time for DIY Name Plates for Thanksgiving.
 It’s been super chilly in the Pacific Northwest this week.
 My daughter keeps asking if it’s winter yet, but then quickly corrects herself by saying, “Nope!
 I see leaves falling from the trees – it’s fall still!”

 We bundled up for a brisk walk and decided to gather leaves since it was dry.
 I explained the process of pressing leaves and told her that we could plan a craft project to display our medley of yellow, orange, brown and red leaves.
 Our conversation home morphed into the upcoming holiday – Thanksgiving!
 We decided to press our leaves, create name plates and put it all together for our Thanksgiving table.

 Here’s what you’ll need to create your own!

 Name Plates Supplies Needed

 - Scissors and paper cutter

 Once your leaves are inside, if you don’t press them quickly, they’ll begin to curl.
 So, we laid our leaves on a cookie sheet, covered them with a paper towel and placed heavy cast iron on top.
 They remained flattened and pressing overnight.